azadbolour/boardgame/haskell-server/CONVENTIONS.md

 Treat Persistence (upper-case 'P') row ids as the private fields of the representation of objects in the database.
 They are used to related records in the database.
 Higher levels of the application should have their own application-level unique ids for set of objects.
-Higher level code should be be dependent on the implementation details of persistence (lower-case 'p').
+Higher level code should not be dependent on the implementation details of persistence (lower-case 'p').